Singapore, South Korea formalise expanded air services agreement, more flights expected between the 2 countries

 Korean Air and Asiana Airlines operate 28 weekly passenger services and seven weekly cargo services between Singapore and Seoul.
 Jeju Air operates four weekly services from Busan to Singapore.

-There will also be an expansion of fifth freedom traffic rights, which allows carriers from both countries to connect their services through third countries.
+There will also be an expansion of fifth freedom traffic rights, which allows carriers from both countries to better connect their services through third countries as well as beyond their countries to other destinations.
 Singapore and South Korea will also increase collaboration in other areas.

 Enterprise Singapore (ESG) announced that South Korea’s Ministry of SMEs and Startups will set up a Korea Startup Centre in Singapore in 2020, its first within Southeast Asia.